Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] write tests for collection form
+  - [x] fills out simple collection form, does not see submit button enabled until all three filled out, and can see collection in user section, and deletes collection with confirmation that it disappears
+  - [x] cannot create duplicate collection upon refresh/re-entry into the collection form page
+  - [x] can create collection form with 2 additional items
+  - [x] can create collection form with 2 additional items and one additional category LEFT OFF HERE
+  - [x] can create collection form with 2 additional items and two additional categories and a goes back to add 2 more items from second category group, leaving a third blank
 - [x] User can delete personal collections
 - [x] Re-activate addCollectionToDatabase after you're done messing around with it
 - [x] collection form allows you to add categories with items attached to each category